-Heuchera Ultimate Growth and Care Guide
+Heuchera Growth and Care Guide

 Heuchera, commonly known as Coral Bells, is a versatile perennial treasured for its vibrant foliage and delicate, airy blooms.
 With colors ranging from deep burgundy and chocolate to lime green, amber, and frosty silvers, it adds year-round interest to garden beds and containers.
-Its compact form and shade tolerance make it a favorite for brightening woodland gardens, borders, and shaded pathways.
+In this Plant Guide, you’ll learn everything you need to grow healthy, long-lasting Heuchera in your garden.
+We’ll cover planting, care, sunlight needs, best varieties, and tips to keep your Coral Bells looking their best all season.

-By: Reggie Meehan (12/12/2025)
+By: Reggie Meehan (12/12/2025) - Last Updated (2/24/2026)

 Introduction to Heuchera

 Heuchera is a hardy perennial genus native to North America, particularly thriving in woodland and mountainous regions.
 Belonging to the Saxifragaceae family, Heuchera is prized for its stunning, long-lasting foliage that ranges in color from deep burgundy and chocolate to lime green, amber, and silver.
 While the delicate, bell-shaped flowers that rise above the leaves in late spring are beautiful, it’s the foliage that steals the show, providing year-round interest.
+Heuchera varieties are remarkably adaptable, growing well in USDA Hardiness Zones 4–9, and are ideal for adding color to shaded or partially sunny areas.

 I first planted Heuchera ‘Palace Purple’ under the dappled shade of my oak trees nearly twenty years ago, and to this day, its deep mahogany leaves remain a standout feature.
 Over time, I added lime-green varieties like ‘Lime Rickey’ and silver-veined types such as ‘Silver Scrolls’—each bringing its own personality and texture.
 Coral Bells have become one of my favorite go-to perennials for dependable color and contrast all year long.